Activity note: Review cooking expectations

 Lunch: Return to Heartwood Lodge to pick up your lunch.
 You can share the time at The Commons or head out for your afternoon of free time.

-Afternoon: Enjoy a few hours of free time before returning to the kitchen for a cooking class which will feature working with a selection of Maine's renowned seafood, which will include working in more. lobster.
-How many ways can you fix lobster---lobster mac 'n cheese anyone?
+Afternoon: Enjoy a few hours of free time before returning to the kitchen for a cooking class which will feature working with a selection of Maine's renowned seafood, which will include working in Maine's own fresh-from-the sea lobster.

 Dinner: Enjoy a Maine seafood feast, sharing fine food and drink with fellow students.
 Expect good conversation.